T

 +

-Do I need a visa to visit Toronto?
+Do I need a visa to visit Toronto, Canada?

 +

 Whether you need a visa to visit Toronto depends on your country of citizenship.
-Citizens of many countries, including the United States, require only a valid passport.
-Citizens of other countries may need a visitor visa or an Electronic Travel Authorization (eTA) if flying into Canada.
-It is essential to check the official Immigration, Refugees and Citizenship Canada (IRCC) website for specific requirements based on your nationality.
+Citizens of many countries, including the United States, the UK, and most European nations, can enter Canada for tourism for up to six months without a visa.
+However, citizens of other countries may require a visitor visa or an Electronic Travel Authorization (eTA).
+It is essential to check the official Immigration, Refugees and Citizenship Canada website for specific requirements based on your nationality.